samirnarain/translation-app/README.md

 ### **Language Combinations:**
 The app automatically fetches and validates language combinations from the LibreTranslate API.
 The `public/language-combinations.js` file contains the current supported combinations and is updated automatically.

+### **Sessions & Scaling:**
+- Current implementation uses an in-memory session store with 9-digit numeric codes and Socket.io rooms (`sess:<code>`).
+- For horizontal scaling, adopt Redis for both a session store and the Socket.io Redis adapter (`@socket.io/redis-adapter`).
+- Consider rate limits on session joins and short TTLs for sessions in public deployments.

 ## 🔒 Security Considerations